-If you've been itching to take a run outside, now's your chance!
-Spring is the perfect time to work on your exercise hobby.
-If you're new to running, keep these running tips in mind the next time you head out for a confident and effective workout.
+If you've been itching to take up running, there's no time like the present!
+Keep these running tips in mind the next time you head out for a confident and effective workout.

 Just because you need to walk doesn't mean you're not a runner.
 Start with a mix of walking for five minutes and running for one (or less, if this is too hard at the start); as you get better, you can adjust each period as necessary.